 Counseling & Advising

 Counselors are available to assist applicants with vocational choices, financial aid, veterans benefits, admissions procedures, and other matters pertaining to educational programs.
-The Center for New Directions provides a variety of counseling services in addition to those available in the Student Services Office.
+The Center for New Directions provides a variety of counseling services in addition to those available in the Student Affairs Office.

 Substance Abuse Prevention Information